enache-albertina/Spotify-Clone/etapa2/README.md

 - Music Player: For normal users to play albums with standard music player functionalities like shuffle and repeat.

-- Admin Commands: Include adding and deleting users, and showing albums and podcasts
+- Admin Commands: Include adding and deleting users, and showing albums and podcasts.

 ## Enhancements